(For a quick update on recent posts and other blog news, see here.)

 It seems the rider was heading to a church, and we cut ahead of him to find the Lady Ovelia praying to “the Father,” a god that otherwise goes unidentified – or at least has been at the time I’m writing this.
 Actually, FFT hasn’t seemed remotely interested in explaining the game’s religious details so far.
 This is unfortunate, because as you might imagine from Arazlam’s introduction, the church is absolutely relevant to the plot, and by not providing any details about its beliefs, I feel the story is inherently weakened.

 Despite being a tactics game with dozens of characters, FFT only has a cast of six voice actors, since they only speak in the game’s FMVs.
 Strangely, all the men in the voice cast are also credited a second time under the heading “Additional Voices,” but the women aren’t.
 I suspects that this means the men recorded basic battle grunts for generic male characters, but I wonder why the lady voice actors aren’t double-credited in the same fashion, considering that FFT’s has female battle grunts and you were already double-booking the men!
-Oh, and I should note that voiced dialogue only occurs during the FMVs – the rest of the remake is still text.
-Since the FMVs can be quite far apart, I feel like I might as well introduce the voice actors as their characters are introduced, lest I waste my time splitting hairs about who spoke first in some distant cutscene!
+Oh, and I should note that since the game’s FMVs can be quite far apart, I feel like I might as well introduce the voice actors as their characters are introduced, lest I waste my time splitting hairs about who spoke first in some distant cutscene!
 Lady Ovelia, for starters, will be voiced by Kari Wahlgreen.
 Hello again, Kari, it’s just been one post since we last saw you in Dirge of Cerberus, but it’s nice to see you again.

 Another voice actor right out the gate: Agrias is Hedy Burress, known for Southland and Boston Common, and moreover for FFX and X-2, where she plays Yuna.
 Gaffgarion, despite being a relatively important character, is not voiced.
 It all comes down to who happens to appear in FMV cutscenes and who doesn’t, and War of the Lions doesn’t have very many FMV cutscenes!